 Learn about the lives of pioneers migrating through the mountains to settle the frontier.
-Get introduced to the unique music heritage of the region along The Crooked Road: Virginia's Music Heritage Trail.
+Get introduced to the unique music heritage of the region along The Crooked Road: Virginia's Heritage Music Trail.
 Experience our folklore, traditional crafts, and decorative arts at the Blue Ridge Institute & Museum.

 Walk through the spot where one of our nation's founding fathers used to retreat at Thomas Jefferson's Poplar Forest.

-Understand how major Civil War battles in Virginia's Blue Ridge Mountains affected the outcome of the war.
 See what industries had a major impact on the growth of the Roanoke Valley at the History Museum of Western Virginia and the Salem Museum.
 And learn the story of the brave men who gave their lives during the Allied invasion of Normandy during World War II at the National D-Day Memorial.

 History is alive and well through fascinating museums and major historical sites that let you walk in the footsteps of soldiers, explorers and statesmen.

 Take advantage of our History-related Sample Itinerary to help plan your trip that involves various historical & cultural experiences.

 Below is a list of historical attractions and sites in Virginia's Blue Ridge.